ALBERTO – IT'S ALL ABOUT PANTS

 Daring to break new ground!
 Harnessing innovation to turn visions into reality.

 The next ALBERTO generation was already actively involved in the company: while Anna Mühlen, née Walendy, was in charge of supply chain management, her brother Philipp Walendy was product manager for the ALBERTO Golf and ALBERTO Bike collections, which were successfully launched on the market in 2004 and 2020 respectively.
 With the construction of the avant-garde Wolke 7, a space was created at the company headquarters in Mönchengladbach in 2013, in which the ALBERTO Creative Unit was able to bring its ideas to full fruition as a compact think tank.
 This is also where the plans for the first ALBERTO concept store were drawn up, a store that the pants manufacturers opened in 2016 on Hindenburgstraße in the heart of Mönchengladbach under the motto 'Buy your Pants local'.
 From now on, the 130 square metre store was to bridge the gap between fashion, design, technology, convenience and experience.
 The next major event was already looming: '100 years of ALBERTO' in 2022.
 To mark this anniversary, the Golden Denim sculpture created by furniture designer and long-time ALBERTO friend Jochem Reichenberg was sent on a journey as a symbol of the past, present and future of the pants culture as part of an augmented reality photo campaign.
-Georg Walendy retired from management on 1 January 2024, but will remain with the company as owner in an active advisory role in the development of the collection.
+Georg Walendy retired from management on 1 January 2024.
 In addition to Marco Lanowy and Jürgen Schmiedel, the management team now also consists of Anna Mühlen, Managing Director of Production, Purchasing and Logistics, and Philipp Walendy, Managing Director of Product Development.